MicrosoftDocs/windows-dev-docs/windows-apps-src/data-binding/xaml-basics-data-binding.md

 ![Effect sliders with working labels](../design/basics/images/xaml-basics/effect-sliders-after-label-fix.png)

-> [!NOTE]
-> Try using function binding with the **TextBlock** from the last play-point and bind it to a new method that returns a string in "000 x 000" format when you pass it the **ItemSize** value.

 ## Conclusion

 This tutorial has given you a taste of data binding and shown you some of the functionality available.
 One word of caution before we wrap up: not everything is bindable, and sometimes the values you try to connect to are incompatible with the properties you are trying to bind.
 There is a lot of flexibility in binding, but it won't work in every situation.

 One example of a problem not addressed by binding is when a control has no suitable properties to bind to, as with the detail page zoom feature.
 This zoom slider needs to interact with the **ScrollViewer** that displays the image, but **ScrollViewer** can only be updated through its **ChangeView** method.
 In this case, we use conventional event handlers to keep the **ScrollViewer** and the zoom slider in sync; see the **DetailPage** **ZoomSlider_ValueChanged** and **MainImageScroll_ViewChanged** methods for details.

 Nonetheless, binding is a powerful and flexible way to simplify your code and keep your UI logic separate from your data logic.
-This will make it much easier for you adjust either side of this divide while reducing the risk of introducing bugs on the other side.
+This will make it much easier for you to adjust either side of this divide while reducing the risk of introducing bugs on the other side.

 One example of UI and data separation is with the **ImageFileInfo.ImageTitle** property.
 This property (and the **ImageRating** property) is slightly different than the **ItemSize** property you created in Part 4 because the value is stored in the file metadata (exposed through the **ImageProperties** type) instead of in a field.
 Additionally, **ImageTitle** returns the **ImageName** value (set to the file name) if there is no title in the file metadata.